Bill Beach (rower): Life after sculling

 In 1873 at Brownsville he married Sarah Duley; they had six sons and six daughters.
 He died at Brownsville on 28 January 1935 and was buried at St Luke's Church of England cemetery.
 He was predeceased by his wife and survived by ten children.

 Memorial

-Monuments in his memory are in Cabarita Park, Sydney, and in Bill Beach Park, Mullet Creek, Dapto.
+There are monuments in his memory in Cabarita Park, Sydney, and in Bill Beach Park, Mullet Creek, Dapto.

 A Sydney street at Tennyson Point – Beach Street – is named after Bill Beach.
 Nearby streets are named after some of the other Australian World Sculling Champions, vis Kemp, Searle, Stanbury, and (George) Towns.
 They are not far from the Championship course on the Parramatta River.
 Additionally, another nearby street is named after John Teemer, an American rower and one time opponent of Beach.
 Also at Surfers Paradise, Queensland, a street is named after Beach.
 Beach Road is nearby those named after other rowers, vis Trickett Street, Hanlan Street, Clifford Street, and Laycock Street.